MSU-DHI-Lab/kora-documentation/docs/getting-started/installing_kora_lamp.md

 During your server setup, you likely created a virtual host configuration file (a `.conf` file).
 Now that your Kora installation is complete, this `.conf` file needs to be adjusted to accommodate Kora.

 !!! note
-    This part of the guide also assumes you have not yet set up an SSL certificate for your Kora-specific domain or subdomain (this does not apply to subdirectory URL installation, [explained in this part of the guide below](#2-alter-virtual-host-file)).
-If you have, your Virtual Host file might instead be something other than the one you initially set up when creating your server, because the process of setting up the certificate often involves automatically generating a new Virtual Host file.
-You will need to edit that file instead with the changes that are described in this section, but that process is outside the scope of this guide.
+    This part of the guide also assumes you have not yet set up an SSL certificate for your Kora-specific domain or subdomain (this does not apply to subdirectory URL installation, which is instead [explained in a different section of this guide, below](#2-alter-virtual-host-file)).
+If you have already set up an SSL certificate, your Virtual Host file might instead be something other than the one you initially set up when creating your server, because the process of setting up the certificate often involves automatically generating a new Virtual Host file.
+You will need to edit that file instead, using the changes that are described in this section.

 1. Return your Terminal prompt to the server root:

         cd ~

 1. Edit your `.conf` file to point it at the "public" subdirectory of Kora.
-Do this by using `nano` (or whichever editor you've been using):
+Do this by using `nano` (or whichever editor you've been using).
+This command assumes your `.conf` file is located in the default location for the droplet:

-        sudo nano {path/to/conf/file.conf}
+        sudo nano /etc/apache2/sites-available/{virtual_host_filename.conf}

+    Be sure to insert the correct filename.

+    !!! note
+        If you are unsure of the name, you can instead move to the directory with `cd /etc/apache2/sites-available`, then list the directory's contents with `ls -l` to refresh your memory.
+(This directory may vary, depending on which versions of Linux and/or Apach2 you have installed on your server.)
+This can also be used to find the auto-generated virtual host file, if you have already set up an SSL certificate.

 1. Insert the following code block into your Virtual Host file, so that it is contained within the VirtualHost code block: